nafijsafi-ux/-emailgenie/README.md

 1. Clone the repository

 ## About This Project
-Built by Nafij Jakir as a technical assessment project for [Company Name].
+Built by Nafij Jakir as a technical assessment project for SG Service.
 © 2026 Nafij Jakir.
 All rights reserved.
 This code is shared publicly for portfolio and evaluation purposes only.